Proto-Indo-European society: Guest-host

 Guests and hosts were indeed involved in a mutual and reciprocal relationship bound by oaths and sacrifices.
 The giving and receiving of favors was accompanied by a set of ritual actions that indebted the guest to show hospitality to his host at any time in the future.
 The obligation could even be heritable: Homer's warriors, Glaukos and Diomedes, stopped fighting and presented gifts to each other when they learned that their grandfathers had shared a guest-host relationship.
 Violations of the guest-host obligations were considered immoral, illegal and unholy: in Irish law, refusing hospitality was deemed a crime as serious as murder.
 The killing of a guest was also greeted with a singular revulsion, as was the abuse of hospitality.

 Legal system

 Because of the archaic nature of traditional legal phraseology—which preserves old forms and meaning for words—and the necessity for legal sentences to be uttered precisely the same way each time to remain binding, it is possible to securely reconstruct some elements of the Proto-Indo-European legal system.
-For instance, the word *serk- ('to make a circle, complete') designated a type of compensation where the father (or master) had to either pay for the damages caused by his son (or slave), or surrender the perpetrator to the offended party.
+For instance, the word *serk- designated a type of compensation where the father (or master) had to either pay for the damages caused by his son (or slave), or surrender the perpetrator to the offended party.
 It is attested by a common legal and linguistic origin in both Roman and Hittite laws.
-Another root denoting a compensation, *kwey-' had the meanings of 'blood-price', 'vengeance' or 'guilt' in daughter languages, suggesting that it was specifically applied to the restitution for theft or violence.
+Another root denoting a compensation, *kwey-' had the meanings of 'blood-price', or in daughter languages, suggesting that it was specifically applied to the restitution for theft or violence.